 Â

 The Vortex flow meter is the only type of flow meter that can measure all three fluid phases – liquid, gas, and steam.
 Vortex flowmeters make use of the only flow measurement technology capable of performing steam flow measurement in one integrated package; this ability makes it the best and most economical solution for steam flow measurement.
-The vortex meter can also be offered with integrated pressure and temperature measurement for both compressed gas and steam flow measurement in order to allow the meter to compensate for variations in pressure and temperature that will affect volumetric flows of compressible media.
+The vortex meter can also be offered with integrated pressure and temperature measurement for both compressed gas and steam flow measurement in order to allow the meter to compensate for variations in pressure and temperature that will affect volumetric flow rate of compressible media.
 The vortex meter’s no-moving-parts design provides users with reliable, maintenance-free operation and long service life even in dirty and contaminated media applications.

-Magnetic flowmeters from SmartMeasurement have been successfully installed in a wide variety of industries and applications including:
+Vortex flow meters from SmartMeasurement have been successfully installed in a wide variety of industries and applications including:

-The primary source of energy is using fossil fuel plants that uses steam to generate electricity.
-The ALVT Vortex flow meters are ideal for steam measurement as well as offering many advantages including easy installation without impulse lines, no moving parts to maintain or repair, less leak potential and a wide flow turndown range.
-Vortex meters also offer very low power consumption as compared to other flow measurement devices.
-For steam measurement, the only alternative to vortex metes is a differential flow measuring device which must have several sensors to equal the output of a vortex flowmeter.
-In applications where process conditions such as pressure and/or temperature are not constant,
+The primary source of energy is using fossil fuel plants that use steam to generate electricity.
+Smart Measurement’s ALVT Vortex flow meters are ideal for steam measurement and offer many advantages including easy installation without impulse lines, no moving parts to maintain or repair, less leak potential, and a wide flow turndown range.
+Vortex meters also offer very low power consumption compared to other flow measurement devices.
+For steam measurement, the only alternative to vortex meters is a differential pressure flow measuring device which requires several sensors in order to provide an equivalent output to a vortex flowmeter.
+In applications where process conditions such as pressure and/or temperature are not constant, Smart Measurement offers a fully compensated ALVT-Mass flow meter with an integrated pressure and temperature sensing device.
+Vortex flowmeters are the flow measurement technology of choice for steam applications.

 Please visit our industrial measurement applications section to find more detailed information about where our Vortex flow meters have been successfully used.